alflhomme/artscii/README.md

 ### Dependencies
 This script uses **ArgParse.jl**, **Images.jl** and the **ImageIO.jl** packages
-which you can install through Julia's REPL by typing `]add Images ImageIO`.
+which you can install through Julia's REPL by typing `]add ArgParse Images ImageIO`.

 ### How to use